Testing the Drug Atezolizumab or Placebo With Usual Therapy in First-Line HER2-Positive Metastatic Breast Cancer

 - Patients not receiving anti-coagulant therapy must have prothrombin time (PT) and international normalized ratio (INR) =< 1.5 x ULN within 14 days prior to study entry; for laboratories that do not report an ULN for the INR assay, use =< 1.5 as the value for the ULN; patients receiving anti-coagulants should have a baseline INR assessed, but the value does not affect eligibility

-- A serum thyroid-stimulating hormone (TSH) and AM (morning) cortisol must be obtained within 14 days prior to randomization to obtain a baseline value; patients with abnormal TSH or AM cortisol baseline levels should be further evaluated and managed per institutional standards; asymptomatic patients who require initiation or adjustment of medication or are followed without initiating treatment based on endocrinologist's recommendations are eligible
+- A serum thyroid-stimulating hormone (TSH) and AM (preferably in morning) cortisol must be obtained within 14 days prior to study entry to obtain a baseline value; patients with abnormal TSH or AM cortisol baseline levels should be further evaluated and managed per institutional standards; asymptomatic patients who require initiation or adjustment of medication or are followed without initiating treatment based on endocrinologist's recommendations are eligible

 - Left ventricular ejection fraction (LVEF) assessment must be performed within 6 weeks prior to study entry; (LVEF assessment performed by echocardiogram is preferred; however, multigated acquisition scan (MUGA) scan may be substituted based on institutional preferences); the LVEF must be >= 50% regardless of the cardiac imaging facility's lower limit of normal